binary-com/academy/_posts/en/2014-01-29-short-term-higher-Lower-trades-are-now-available.md

 ---
 layout: post
-title: Short-term Higher/Lower Trades Are Now Available
+title: "Short-term Higher/Lower Trades Are Now Available"
+language: en
-permalink: /short-term-higher-Lower-trades-are-now-available/
+permalink: /en/short-term-higher-Lower-trades-are-now-available/
 excerpt: Great news!
 Higher/Lower trades on selected Indices are now available with a minimum duration of 1 day.
 The flexibility of choosing a duration as little as 1 day puts you further in control, giving you a broader range of options when purchasing your trade.
 ---